 Based on the outcome of discussions with the FDA and European regulatory agencies and Onconova's future development, the company has been operating the global phase III clinical trials within Japan since December 2015.
-The first patient was registered in July 2016 and 40 patients had been registered as of end December 2018 versus the target 25-30.
+The first patient was registered in July 2016 and 48 patients had been registered as of end December 2019 versus the target of 50.
 Onconova decided to proceed with the clinical trial on the basis of results of an interim analysis performed in January 2018 by increasing the number of patients registered from 225 to 360 based on preplanned statistical criteria.
-SymBio plans to increase the number of patients registered to 50 to continue the trial.
+According to a press release by Onconova made in December 2019, worldwide patient enrollment had exceeded 90% of the 360 target.
+Top-line (primary endpoint) results are slated for release in 1H 2020.